Priority: - Control

 Identification and Reproduction

-- This bunchgrass grows in clumps but is not rhizomatous.
+- Orchardgrass is a bunchgrass that grows in clumps but is not rhizomatous.

 - It can grow up to one metre tall.